Azure/azure-sdk-for-net/samples/linecounter/README.md

 description: Sample that illustrates using blob and event hub clients along with ASP.NET Core integration, distributed tracing and hosted services.
 ---

+# LineCounter
+This is a sample app that illustrates using blob and event hub clients along with ASP.NET Core integration, distributed tracing and hosted services.

 # Configuration